bartodes/python-labs/4-Script_Excel/README.md

 | 2    | ...       | ...     | Example2  |
 | 3    | ...       | ...     | Example3  |

-The results of which playlist has the most listened songs are added on a new sheet!
+The results, of which playlist has the most listened songs, are added on a new sheet!
 (Once the program has been executed)

 ### Instructions